 According to the International Atomic Energy Agency, there are about 9,000 centrifuges installed at Natanz.
 As of February 2012, most of these were operating and producing low-enriched 3.5% uranium-235.
-However, a fraction is producing 20% uranium-235, and over a 5-year period several hundred pounds have been accumulated.
-20% uranium is rationalized by Iran as replacement fuel for the 5MW Tehran research reactor.
-However, the Tehran research reactor requires only 38 pounds per year.
-Ominously, the Iranians have not only exceeded that amount but are increasing their rate of production.
-It is noted with trepidation that the 20% level is only a short stepping-stone from weapons grade 90% uranium-235.2
+However, a fraction of the centrifuges are producing 20% uranium-235, and over a 5-year period several hundred pounds have been accumulated.
+20% uranium is rationalized by Iran as replacement fuel for the 5MW

-1 Iran currently is operating nuclear reactors at Bushehr and in Tehran.
+&lt;sup>1 Iran currently is operating nuclear reactors at Bushehr and in Tehran.
 Bombing operating reactors with penetrating explosive munitions is a bad idea because that might spread radioactive fallout and possibly trigger a Chernobyl-scale disaster.